 Many families require before- and after-school care for their children.
-There is an FDK Before- and After-School Program for 4 and 5-year-old children in many TDSB elementary schools.
-These programs are run by independent third party licensed child care operators or authorized recreational and skill building programs.
+There is a Kindergarten Before- and After-School Program for 3, 4 and 5-year-old children in many TDSB elementary schools.
+These programs are run by independent third-party licensed child care operators or authorized recreational and skill building programs.
 In addition to these programs, TDSB also directly operates Extended Day Programs in some schools.
-These programs offer seamless learning experiences for children in FDK classrooms and are staffed by Designated Early Childhood Educators who work with children throughout the school day.
+Extended Day Programs offer seamless learning experiences for children in Kindergarten classrooms and are led by Early Childhood Educators who work with children throughout the school day.